An Interpretable Convolutional Neural Network Framework for Fluid Dynamics: Methodology

 Solving these three equations for 3 unknown weights yield values of $b_{-1}=C, b_0=-2C, b_{1}=C$ which is consistent with Eq. \eqref{eq:u-t-plus-1} above.
-These can be written as a vector $\boldsymbol{b} = b_i =[C, -2C, C]$ and written in $C$ independency form by defining $\widetilde{\boldsymbol{b}} = \boldsymbol{b}/C = [1, -2, 1]$.
+These can be written as a vector $\boldsymbol{b} = b_i =[C, -2C, C]$ and written in $C$ independent form by defining $\widetilde{\boldsymbol{b}} = \boldsymbol{b}/C = [1, -2, 1]$.
 These correspond to physical requirements for the kernel, with consistency Eq. \eqref{eq:a} ensuring that in the limit of zero volume, the kernel recovers the continuous differential operator.
-The symmetry condition of Eq. \eqref{eq:b} guarantees that no diffusion or numerical advection exists in a preferential direction, and the final condition Eq. \eqref{eq:c} confirms stability of the solution.
-Stability is normally expressed as an upper bound, with the requirement that $\mu \Delta t/\Delta x^2 < 1/2$.
-The explicit FTCS scheme for the 1D diffusion equation is conditionally stable under the CFL restriction $\mu \Delta t/\Delta x^2 < 1/2$ \citep{Hirsch2007}.
-This section has introduced the forward Euler 3-point schemes (denoted as FE3).
-Higher order spatial and temporal numerical schemes were also studied and are outlined in Appendix \ref{app:Appendix}.
-These include a spatially higher order schemes with 5 point stencil using the forward Euler (FE5) and the multiple time-step Adam-Bashforth for a 3-point stencil (AB3) and a 5 point stencil (AB5).
+The symmetry condition of Eq. \eqref{eq:b} guarantees that no diffusion or numerical advection exists in a preferential direction, and the final condition Eq. \eqref{eq:c} is the scaling of the diffusion term in \eqref{eq:u-t-plus-1}.
+None of these conditions enforce stability, the other major requirement of a numerical scheme.